trezzuri/erpnext-docs/docs/en/using-erpnext/assignment.md

 # Assignment

-**Assign To is a feature in SOMA that allows you to assign a particular document to a specific user, who needs to further work on that document.**
+**Assign To is a feature in ERPNext that allows you to assign a particular document to a specific user, who needs to further work on that document.**

 For example, if a Sales Order needs to be approved or submitted by the Sales Manager, the first draft user can assign that Sales Order to the Sales Manager.